-Each mock trial judge must complete the Scoresheet for each side during the trial.
+Each Mock Trial Judge must complete the Scoresheet for each side during the trial.
 The Scoresheet template is annexed to this Manual and outlines the criteria for the allocation of points for the particular components of the trial and for the performance of individual roles by the students.
-The allocation of points is at the sole discretion of the mock trial judge.